Updated November 2022

 Works are underway at Belgrave Road in Ventnor to deliver a major scheme to re-open Belgrave Road.

-Local company Stoneham Construction are undertaking the works that are expected to last just over a year, before completing in Autumn 2022.
+Local company Stoneham Construction are undertaking the works that are expected to last just over a year, before completing in Winter 2022.

 The work will see the collapsed wall dismantled and the area behind it stabilised, before a new wall is built, and the road and footway reconstructed.
 In consultation with the local conservation officer, a natural stone finish will be used to replace the wall so that it is in keeping with others in the surrounding area.
 The new parapet wall will also be higher than existing to conform with the latest safety requirements for both pedestrians and vehicles (see before and after pictures below).

 During the work, construction traffic will be entering the site from Park Avenue and some temporary parking restrictions will be necessary at the narrowest part of Belgrave Road to ensure vehicles can safely move to and from the site.